 Other Employment Taxes

-If a sole proprietor has employees, the business must pay employment taxes on the income of those employees, including withholding and reporting federal and state income taxes, paying and reporting FICA (Social Security and Medicare) taxes, workers compensation taxes, and unemployment taxes.
+If a sole proprietor has employees, the business must pay employment taxes on their incomes, including withholding and reporting federal and state income taxes, paying and reporting FICA (Social Security and Medicare) taxes, workers compensation taxes, and unemployment taxes.
 They're deductible business expenses if your sole proprietor business pays employment taxes.
-Of course, amounts withheld from employees and paid by your business are not deductible to your business.
+Of course, amounts withheld from employees and forwarded to the government by your business are not deductible to your business.

 If the sole proprietor owns a building or other real property (land and buildings), property taxes are required to be paid on this property.
 The tax is based on appraised value and tax rates for the town or city where the business is located.

 State Sales, Excise, and Franchise Taxes